AndrewBanks10/simpler-redux/README.md

 2. The consumer does not participate in the state management.
 3. Your organization can collect this sharable state management code into libraries so that you do not have to repeat yourself in various projects.
 4. The sharable code and the consumer code share the same paradigm (initialState, selectors, serviceFunctions).
 Therefore, the code is easy to understand.
-5. This technique is simpler and easier to maintain as compared to the shared stat management of redux.
+5. This technique is simpler and easier to maintain as compared to the shared state management of redux.

 So with simpler-redux state management you only need to think about three simple concepts:
 1. initialState to initialize the state at the reducer key.